Skip to main content

 • SubStyle {Car, Hike, Bike}

-• Hike и Bike used for hikeing and biking activities respectively.
+• Hike and Bike are used for hiking and biking activities respectively

 @else

-Specifies a block of code to be executed, if the first condition is false.
+Specifies a block of code to run when the first condition is false.

 @elif

-Contains a condition to be run if the previous conditions did not work.
+Contains a condition to run if the previous conditions did not match.

 @endif